-Vice-president of e-commerce and digital strategy Christine Bédard said last year that online grocery had reached levels of popularity the company hadn’t expected to see for two to three years.
+Vice-president of e-commerce and digital strategy Christina Bédard said last year that online grocery had reached levels of popularity the company hadn’t expected to see for two to three years.

 The country’s third-largest grocery chain reported a 19% year-over-year increase in online sales during the third quarter of fiscal 2021 (after growing nearly 300% in 2020), and has pledged to continue growing its e-commerce capabilities.

 During the quarter, the Quebec grocer opened a Montreal store solely dedicated to filling online orders, and opened up more delivery slots.
 Metro also introduced home delivery to Ottawa and expanded its partnership with delivery service Cornershop to include its Adonis banner.

 And, Metro CEO Eric La Flèche said its click-and-collect offering would grow from 45 to 170 stores by the end of September.

 The Empire banner brought its online service Voilà to Alberta earlier this year, with the launch of curbside pick-up at three stores in Calgary and a single store in Edmonton.
 The company plans to add additional stores over the coming months.

 The company is also building a state-of-the-art automated customer fulfillment centre in Calgary that will enable Voilà to offer home delivery service in the province by 2023.